koskev/grustonnet-ls/README.md

         * [ ] Function parameters e.g. std.map
     * [ ] Complete Loops
     * [x] All jsonnet imports
+        * [ ] Properly handle completion if "/" is already in the string
     * [x] self
     * [x] super
         * [ ]  Fix super not working if it never had an index